ksator/lab_management/README.md

 - The directory [**jsnapy/testfiles**](jsnapy/testfiles) has the testfiles taken by jsnapy

+## Ansible Playbooks

 # How to use this repo

 ```
 sudo -s
 ```

-### Install Ansible
+## Install PyEZ, Ansible, JSNAPy

 This repository has been tested using Ansible 2.4.2.0

-Run these commands on Ubuntu 16.04 to install Ansible:
+Run these commands on Ubuntu 16.04 to install these tools:
 ```
 sudo -s
 apt-get update